jetbolima/portfolio/README.md

 **PostgreSQL** is used for data cleaning and exploratory data analysis and **Tableau** is used for data visualization.
 The process and insights are all stored on the Github link above.

+*Mobile version of the Tableau viz to be updated soon.

 ### Visitor Arrivals to the Philippines 2008-2021
 [![Github Badge](
 https://img.shields.io/badge/Github-black?style=for-the-badge&logo=github&logoColor=white)](https://github.com/jetbolima/Visitor-Arrivals-to-the-Philippines-2008-2021)